Standard disclosure: we may earn money from the companies mentioned in this post. Visit my disclosure page for more info

 This point is even more important than the first.
 If you’re going to spend your hard earned cash on an accountant, make sure they’re well qualified to handle your finances.
 Be sure to ask about the accountant’s background: how long have they been practicing?
 Do they specialize in a certain branch of accounting?
 Are they affiliated with a professional organization?
 Do they attend continuing education classes to keep apprised of the latest changes in tax law?
 If you’re hiring an accountant for tax purposes, the accountant is required to have a Preparer Tax Identification Number (PTIN) as well.

 Beyond referrals and qualifications, what you should look for in an accountant depends on your personal needs.
 If your finances are relatively straight-forward (i.e. you only have one source of income), handling your finances through a retail tax franchise like H&R Block, Jackson Hewitt, or Liberty Tax Service will probably be sufficient.
 If you have a more complex financial situation (i.e. you’re a small business owner or independent contractor), hiring an accountant with more rigorous qualifications, like a CPA or Enrolled Agent, might be in your best interest.
 These accountants can help you better organize your financial records and inform you of possible deductions you may be eligible to receive as a business owner or independent contractor.

 Most importantly, choose an accountant who will be available and willing to answer your questions when you have them.
 Having an interested and proactive accountant is the best way to ensure that your finances are in good hands.

-Want to earn a bit of extra cash this year by selling your old electronics?
-Click here to sell your CDs, DVDs, and video games online.
 Make sure to keep track of your earnings and give the information to your accountant come tax season!